run-house/runhouse/docs/tutorials/api/compute.rst

     import runhouse as rh

-Optionally, to login to Runhouse to sync any secrets.
+Optionally, login to Runhouse to sync any secrets.

 .. code:: ipython3